Nie-Tianyi/rs_algorithm_practise/README.md

 ### 5. Quick Sort

 Quick Sort is another recursive sorting algorithm.
-It use a unique techniques called "pivot". "pivot" is select an element in an array, and moves it to its rights place, where all the elements before it are smaller than it, and all the elements after it are greater than it.
-The pseudo code for pivot can be expressed as:
+It uses a unique techniques called "pivot". "pivot" is select an element in an array, and moves it to its rights place, where all the elements before it are smaller than it, and all the elements after it are greater than it.
+The pseudocode for pivot can be expressed as:

 ```pseudocode
 select an element in the array, lets call it pivot point (usually the first element)